SamThompson/CameraXCrash/Readme.md

 2. Click the "take picture" button to navigate to the next screen
 3. Click the back button

-Expected: the screen appears as it did in step 1 aft er the camera permission was approved
+Expected: the screen appears as it did in step 1 after the camera permission was approved

 Actual: the app crashes